top of page

 Suggested citation:

-v1 empirical models: Kim S.-Y.; Bechle, M.; Hankey, S.; Sheppard, L.; Szpiro, A. A.; Marshall, J. D. 2020.
+v1 empirical models for criteria pollutants: Kim S.-Y.; Bechle, M.; Hankey, S.; Sheppard, L.; Szpiro, A. A.; Marshall, J. D. 2020.
 “Concentrations of criteria pollutants in the contiguous U.S., 1979 – 2015: Role of prediction model parsimony in integrated empirical geographic regression.”
 PLoS ONE 15(2), e0228535. https://doi.org/10.1371/journal.pone.0228535

-spatially-decomposed v1 empirical models: Wang Y.; Bechle, M.; Kim, S.-Y.; Adams, P. J.; Pandis, S. N.; Pope III, C. A.; Robinson, A. L.; Sheppard, L.; Szpiro, A. A.; Marshall, J. D. 2020.
+spatially-decomposed v1 empirical models for criteria pollutants: Wang Y.; Bechle, M.; Kim, S.-Y.; Adams, P. J.; Pandis, S. N.; Pope III, C. A.; Robinson, A. L.; Sheppard, L.; Szpiro, A. A.; Marshall, J. D. 2020.
 "Spatial decomposition analysis of NO2 and PM2.5 air pollution in the United States."
 Atmospheric Environment 241(15), 117470. https://doi.org/10.1016/j.atmosenv.2020.117470

-PN: Saha, P. K.; Hankey, S.; Marshall, J. D.; Robinson, A. L.; Presto, A. A. High-Spatial Resolution Estimates of Ultrafine Particle Concentrations across the Continental United States.
+PNC: Saha, P. K.; Hankey, S.; Marshall, J. D.; Robinson, A. L.; Presto, A. A. High-Spatial Resolution Estimates of Ultrafine Particle Concentrations across the Continental United States.
 Environ.
 Sci.
 Technol.
 2021, 55 (15), 10320–10331. https://doi.org/10.1021/acs.est.1c03237

 AP2: Muller, N. Z. 2014.
 “Boosting GDP growth by accounting for the environment.”
 Science 345 (6199), 873-74. https://doi.org/10.1126/science.1253506